Last updated on April 10, 2025

 The Viewer lets you check the optimization results and gives you the option to compare with the original.
 To do this, the Viewer displays the following elements:

-2. Split frame separator, which you can move freely to the left or right.
+3. Split frame vertical separator, which you can move freely to the left or right.

-3. The left-hand section displays the original RAW file.
+• The left-hand section displays the original, non-processed RAW file.

-5. The banner of images displays square thumbnails extracted from the existing images in the Lightbox (use the mouse wheel to scroll from side to side).
+4. The filmstrip displays the images as found in the Lightbox (use the mouse wheel to scroll from side to side).
+The filmstrip upper toolbar contains (from left to right):

-8. The lower bar also shows the number of images selected in the filmstrip out of the total displayed.
+• The number of images selected in the filmstrip out of the total displayed.

-* Split and Toggle comparison views are available only when you have selected an optimized image.
+* Split and Toggle comparison views are available only when you have selected a processed image.

 Zoom